NickGrunert/master-thesis/modules/00_data.typ

     == Filtering
     The data from the established sources need to be filtered in order to improve reliability and overall quality.
+    A training set of subpar quality will be detrimental for later analysis by machine learning algorithms @dataQuality3.
+    Models must first learn on a correct set of data, to learn the correct features and to be able to generalize.
+    With that, they will later be able to identify errors in test data, however, having errorneous training data will lead to a decrease in model performance @dataQuality4.
+    Filtering to create high quality data will generally increase the performance in contrast to using an unfiltered large dataset @smallData2.
+    A small high quality dataset is expected to outperform a large, low quality dataset @smallData1.
     Therefore, this section will describe the filtering process by statistical analysis.

+    In the beginning, this simply entails removal of duplicates and filtering of buildings which are either completely outside the tile's area or even partly overlapping the bounds set.
+    This way, a list of buildings emerges, which are unique and completely within the tile's area, not cut off.

+    An axis aligned bounding box is calculated for each building, which is to serve as the image crop for later use.
+    Additionaly to the buildings area itself, the area of the bounding box is calculated.
+    Buildings of too high size will be filtered out, as they fall into the category of being unnecessarily complex.

+    Using the bounding box, the ratio of the building area to the bounding box area can be calculated.
+    This is a measure of how well the building fits into the bounding box.
+    Houses which are very stretched or of irregular shape will have a low ratio, while houses which are more conventional will have a higher ratio.
+    Note that a squared house can have a ration as low as 50 percent due to geometrical rotation not aligning with the axis.

+    While the building parts themselves are of subpar quality in measuring the actual shape of the building, their number may serve as an indicator of the complexity of the building.
+    Instead of using the segmentation data, which directly maps to the building parts, overlap between the building detection data with the roof data segments is calculated.
+    This is done to align the building used for bounding box creation with the roof data, since there is no guarantee that the building detection data and the segmentation data are aligned.
+    Especially row houses will be affected by this, since the segmentation splits singular houses inside the row, while the geometry used for the bounding box uses the entire row.

     #subpar.grid(
       columns: (3fr, 1fr),